Tortellini Pasta Salad

 Instructions

-• Boil tortellini according to package directions or just until al dente; drain and cool.
+• Cook the tortellini according to package directions, just until al dente; drain and rinse with cold water to cool.

-• In a large serving bowl, place tortellini, tomatoes, chopped basil, and corn.
-In a Mason jar that has a tight-fitting lid, combine vinaigrette ingredients and shake well to emulsify.
+• In a Mason jar that has a tight-fitting lid, combine all the vinaigrette ingredients and shake well to combine and emulsify.

-• Pour dressing over salad ingredients and very gently toss to combine.
+• Pour the prepared dressing over the salad ingredients and very gently toss to combine.

-• Top with Parmesan, if desired.
+• Top with more Parmesan, if desired.
 Salad is best served at room temperature.

 Notes